flaviavenerabile/frequency-attestation-corpus-information/index.md

 > ----------------------- ------------------------------------
 > ### Observation (Class)
 > **URI:** [http://www.w3.org/nl/lemon/frac#Observation](http://www.w3.org/nl/lemon/frac#Observation)
 > **Observation** is an abstract superclass for anything that can be observed in a corpus about an Observable.
-An observation MUST have at least one `rdf:value` to express its value, it SHOULD have exactly one `frac:observedIn` property that defines the data from which this information was drawn, and it SHOULD have a `dct:description` explaining the methodolgy and/or extraction method by which the observation was obtained.
+An observation MUST have at least one `rdf:value` to express its value, it SHOULD have exactly one `frac:observedIn` property that defines the data from which this information was drawn, and it SHOULD have a `dct:description`, explaining the methodolgy and/or extraction method by which the observation was obtained.
 > rdfs:subclassOf 1 `frac:observedIn`
 > rdfs:subclassOf min 1 `dct:description`
 > rdfs:subClassOf 1 rdf:value